nickaden/scheduled-poll-telegram-bot/README.md

 # scheduled-poll-telegram-bot
-Bot allows to create scheduled polls for chat.
+Bot allows you to create scheduled polls for chat.